blankoworld/makefly/doc/README.md

 For developers: You can also edit **tools/publish.sh** file and change script content to you own code.

+## Create a new theme

+To make easier the theme creation you can use this command:

+    pmake theme name="myTheme"

+where **myTheme** is to replace by your own theme name.

+Note: This exploit a theme called *Base* as example.

 ## Translation

 A simple way to translate Makefly to your language is to copy the **lang/translate.en** file to another translation file.
 For an example, for french (with fr code), you can copy **lang/translate.en** to **lang/translate.fr** and change values.
 Then just change *BLOG\_LANG* option in **makefly.rc** file.